Learn to play pain free, permanently

 I help pianists prevent and recover from injuries by playing with healthy technique.

-My teaching activity is currently focused on working with advanced pianists through online lessons.
+My teaching is currently focused on working with intermediate and advanced pianists in online lessons.
 If you are reading this page, it means I have at least one space available for a new student.

 I can help you:

 - Learn the most important principles of body alignment relevant to piano playing.

 - Pinpoint what you may be doing wrong at the piano and fix it.